IDON-TEXIST/CC-Keyboard-short-cuts/README.md

 th-thats it <br>
 I literally did not write any of this code, all credit goes to whoever wrote that lol <br>
 You can run with bookmarklet or console with index.js <br>
-To use with userscript use coolerindex.js <br> go to the applicable documentation for the manager you use <br>
+To use with userscript install on https://greasyfork.org/en/scripts/416344-cookie-clicker-keyboard-shortcuts go to the applicable documentation for the manager you use <br>
 That is all <br>
 I probably broke like 17 copyright laws <br>